 American Airlines flight forced to divert to Raleigh due to "unruly" passenger

-An American Airlines flight from Jacksonville, Florida, to Washington, D.C., was forced to divert to Raleigh, North Carolina, due to an "unruly customer," the airline said Wednesday.
+An American Airlines flight from Jacksonville, Florida, to Washington, D.C., was forced to divert to Raleigh, North Carolina, due to a passenger that apparently tried to breach the cockpit.

+American Eagle flight 3444 was diverted "due to a security concern involving an unruly customer," the airline said in a statement.

+Transportation Secretary Pete Buttigieg tweeted Wednesday night that he had been briefed on the "flight diversion due to a Level 4 disruption on board."
+According to Federal Aviation Administration documents, a Level 4 disruption constitutes "attempted or actual breach of the flight deck."

 The passenger was removed from the flight by local law enforcement at Raleigh-Durham International Airport, the airline said.
 According to the airport, the Embraer E170 landed at around 3:40 p.m.
 ET.
 After the passenger was taken into custody, the plane was cleared to continue its flight to Washington, D.C.